California Summer Reading Program

 - show meaningful results that demonstrate the value and impact of summer reading;

 - contribute to improved management decision-making.

-* The California Summer Reading Program has been cited by ALA as a summer reading best practice * 1
+* The California Summer Reading Outcomes Initiative has been cited by ALA as a summer reading best practice * 1

 You can participate by taking these five simple steps: